CS2103AUG2016-W11-C2/main/docs/UserGuide.md

 #### Keyboard Shortcuts

 1. Use the <kbd>UP ARROW</kbd> and <kbd>DOWN ARROW</kbd> to scroll through earlier commands.
-2. If you are entering a command, use the <kbd>DOWN ARROW</kbd> to instantly clear the command line.
+2. If you are entering a new command, use the <kbd>DOWN ARROW</kbd> to instantly clear the command line.
 3. Use <kbd>TAB</kbd> to switch between the various task lists e.g. uncompleted, overdue, upcoming